Takayoshi Sekiguchi: Meiji Restoration

 In 1868, he served as the chief of the Tokugawa Yoshinobu Goshoshinsho, as well as the head of the Elite Body Guard Corps and the head of the town magistrates' control, and served as keiki's guard.
-He also attended the Edo Castle's passing, became the head of the city board, signed a alliance with Katsu Kaishū, Yamaoka Tesshū, and Matsuoka Yorozu, and moved Tokugawa Yoshinobu to Suruga, and worked hard to process the postwar period at the end of the Tokugawa shogunate and established a new era.
+He also attended the Edo Castle's passing, became the head of the city board, signed an alliance with Katsu Kaishū, Yamaoka Tesshū, and Matsuoka Yorozu, and moved Tokugawa Yoshinobu to Suruga, and worked hard to process the postwar period at the end of the Tokugawa shogunate and established a new era.

 In 1870, the family moved to Tsukioka in Enjoto-gun where Keiki was located (Modern-day Kikukawa, Shizuoka Prefecture), became a kanaya reclamation head, and started reclamation of the Makinohara Plateau and the Ochaen construction project with the former shogunate vassals who emigrated.
 Takayoshi went from Tsukaoka to Makinohara by horse.

 County Magistrate Era

 In 1871, he was asked by the Meiji government to serve in the government of the abandoned feudal domain, and went to Tokyo.

 He served as a counselor in the Mizuma Prefecture (present-day Fukuoka Prefecture), and the counselor of the Okitama Prefecture (present-day Yamagata Prefecture), and served in the County magistrate as the second prepresentative of the Yamagata Prefecture from 1873 to 1875 and would continue service from 1875 to 1881.
 In 1876, during the Yamaguchi Prefectural Ordinance, the Hagi Rebellion of Maebara Issei and Kensuke Okudaira was suppressed and was called the "Kenken Prefectural Ordinance of Yamaguchi".
 In the same year, his eldest son Sokichi was born in Tsukioka.

 In 1881, at the age of 46, he became a member of the Senate and moved to Tokyo, and as a local tour officer, he conducted surveys of five prefectures (Tokyo, Chiba, Ibaraki, Kanagawa, Shizuoka, and Aichi).
 He served as a judge at the High Court and the Third Shizuoka Prefectural Ordinance (1884 - 1886).
 At that time, Sekiguchi's inauguration as a prefectural ordinance in Shizuoka Prefecture was unusual because there was a rule that "local ordinances apply to other things", that is, it was not possible to take office as a prefectural ordinance in the land related to the source.

 Since becoming a prefectural ordinance in Shizuoka Prefecture, he has been working on the hydraulic control project, and has been promoting the construction of tunnels on Tongu Shrine Mountain (present-day Iwata), which draws agricultural water from the Tenryū River to the Chuto region, the construction of the Numagawa Stone Suimen Gate to prevent salt damage in Fuji District, and the construction of a new prefectural government building.
 With the aim of collecting and utilizing books, he also planned the creation of a library called "Kuno Bunko" at the Kunōzan Tōshō-gū at his own expense.